In today’s challenging economy, Government Agencies at all levels are faced with:

-Green Belt Patty Reiswig of Child Support Services of Kern County wanted to do better than that.
-Patty worked within Technology Service, whose Help Desk—like many others—was lacking in the “helpful” category.
+Patty Reiswig, a Senior Child Support Specialist at Kern County, wanted to do better than that.
+Patty worked within Information Technology Service (ITS), whose Help Desk—like many others—was lacking in the “helpful” category.
 It simply took too long to resolve problems.

-As they dug into their existing data, they discovered that the historical average for problem resolution was over ten days.
+As they dug into their existing data, they discovered that the historical average for problem resolution was over 10 days.
 The team established a goal of reducing that time by 30%.

 They also hoped that the project would result in a reduction in the amount of work time expended on each call.
 This would have the bonus impact of saving money by allowing for increased call volume without adding overtime or staff.